 But when you add up all the money you’ve earned over the years running your profitable lifestyle business, plus all the valuable free time you’ve earned, that might balance the ledger.
 It might even tip things in favor of a lifestyle business in the end.
 It all depends on your priorities and what kind of life you want to live.

 The critical point is that it’s OK if you’re running a lifestyle business.
 Don’t let the banker bullies tell you otherwise.
 Don’t feel shame for not growing fast enough.
-You still have a life, and that’s a pretty good trade.
+You still have a life, and attaining a solid work-life balance is worth the trade.